 - Establish working group to evaluate the potential for local funding and determine the most appropriate source of funds.
-Often, a General Fund allocation is the easiest way to initiate a Housing Trust Fund. - Determine priorities for the fund-what programs/policies should it support?
+Often, a General Fund allocation is the easiest way to initiate a Housing Trust Fund. - Conduct analysis of the cost of other prioritized housing strategies and/or related capital items. - Determine priorities for the fund-what programs/policies should it support?
 Consider the other strategies outlined in this report that require funding for efficacy.